airotto/Godot-POT-Plugin/README.md

 ![](Media/tool.png)

 ## Restrictions
-Automatic Tracking of File Moves
+Automatic Tracking of File Moves and Renames
 - support
 - - Files with a UID
 - not support